-During the years ended October 31, 2014 and 2013, approximately 67% and 47%, respectively, of the Council's annual revenues were from one funding source (NEH).
-A second source (state of Utah) provided approximately 12% and 9%, while a third source (ZAP) provided 0% and 17% of the Council's revenues for the years ended October 31, 2014 and 2013, respectively.
+During the years ended October 31, 2015 and 2014, approximately 55% and 67%, respectively, of UH's annual revenues were from one funding source (NEH).
+A second source (state of Utah) provided approximately 14% and 12%, while a third source (ZAP) provided 9% and 0% of UH's revenues for the years ended October 31, 2015 and 2014, respectively.
 Future funds available from these funding sources are subject to potential reductions due to changes in governmental budget allocations and other factors.